-- (I) INSAT -3D is scheduled to be launched by the end of 2011, which will have 6 channel imager as well as 19 channels sounder as Meteorological payloads. - (II) A network of 50 GPS stations will be set up for estimation of Integrated Perceptible Water Vapour (IPWV) in the year 2010-11.
+- (I) INSAT-3D is scheduled to be launched by the end of 2012, which will have 6. channel imager as well as 19 channels sounder as Meteorological payloads. - (II) A network of 50 GPS stations will be set up for estimation of Integrated Perceptible Water Vapour (IPWV).